Authority: Board of Trustees

 NCSU REG01.25.03 – Copyright Regulation – Copyright Implementation Pursuant to Copyright Use and Ownership Policy of the University of North Carolina

 1.1 This policy implements the Patent and Copyright Policies of the University of North Carolina.
-The Office of the Vice Chancellor for Research and Innovation, through the Office of Technology Transfer (OTT), administers the policy and develops and implements procedures necessary for its administration.
+The Office of the Vice Chancellor for Research and Innovation, through the Office of Technology Commercialization and New Ventures (OTCNV), administers the policy and develops and implements procedures necessary for its administration.

 1.2 The purpose of North Carolina State University (hereafter “University”), as set forth in North Carolina General Statutes §116-1, is instruction, research, and public service.
 The University’s mission includes the dissemination of knowledge and technology to the private sector and the development of new and improved products and services, which stimulate further research and promote local, state and national economic development.